Assistant General Counsel: Job Description

 The successful candidates will have the following qualifications:

-- A JD and at least 6 years of legal experience including experience with exempt organization law; knowledge of private foundation law and/or intellectual property law is required
+- A JD and 4–6 years of law firm experience including experience with exempt organization law; knowledge of private foundation law and/or intellectual property law is preferred

 - Superior academic record and writing and speaking abilities